vangundy/ModernRouter/ModernRouterLib/README.md

 3. RouteMatcher: Matches URL paths against route templates
 4. Outlet: Renders matched components at specific locations in the component hierarchy
 5. RouteContext: Encapsulates routing state and parameters
+6. INavMiddleware: Interface for navigation middleware guards

+## Middleware Guards

+ModernRouter supports a middleware pipeline for navigation, allowing you to add cross-cutting concerns to routing.
+Middleware guards implement the `INavMiddleware` interface and can:
+- Inspect or modify navigation context
+- Allow, redirect, or cancel navigation
+- Be chained in a configurable order

+**Common Middleware Examples:**
+- **AuthGuard**: Restricts access to certain routes based on authentication state
+- **UnsavedGuard**: Prompts users about unsaved changes before navigating away
+- **AnalyticsTap**: Tracks page views or navigation events for analytics

+To register middleware guards, add them to the DI container in your `Program.cs`:

+    builder.Services.AddScoped<INavMiddleware, AnalyticsTap>();
+    builder.Services.AddScoped<INavMiddleware, AuthGuard>();
+    builder.Services.AddScoped<INavMiddleware, UnsavedGuard>();

 ## Technical Requirements